Building & Code Officials

 North America’s Choice

-Polymeric siding meets the stringent requirements of building codes across Canada and the United States, including Florida.
-When manufactured to the appropriate material standard and installed correctly, they meet these regulations’ demands, such as protection from the elements.
+Polymeric exteriors meet the stringent requirements of building codes across the United States and Canada.
+These codes require vinyl siding, insulated vinyl siding and polypropylene siding to be manufactured and certified to their respective ASTM standards.
+When manufactured to the appropriate material standard and installed correctly, they meet the demands of these regulations, such as providing protection from the elements.

 Polymeric Cladding Categories